JamesWoolfenden/conftest-module-example/README.md

 This repo contains early examples (im learning the REGO).

 This example demonstrates access a module.
 Why?
-Most of the validate required will eventual target modules rather than the resources themselves- in any real implementation.
+Most of the validation required will eventual target modules, rather than the resources themselves- that's in any real implementation.

-One of great features of OPA/Conftest is than it works on the planned and evaluated values.
+One of great features of OPA/Conftest is that it works on the planned and evaluated values.

-To Use this example you will Conftest installed in your path:
+To Use this example you will need Conftest installed in your path:

 ```conftest
 make conftest